13 Best Things to Do in Pompeii, Italy

 Here it is possible to try the typical dishes of ancient Rome, taken from ancient texts such as in the “De Re Conquinaria” (recipe books and notes of the chef Marco Gavio Apicius, who lived in the time of Tiberius) as well as taste the wines of the ancient Romans, made with ginger and honey.

 You will eat in terracotta dishes, as in ancient Pompeii, among wooden tables with an antique style, soft light, and ancient music that will accompany you throughout your lunch or dinner.
 Here you will relive a unique experience to complete the one experienced in the archaeological area.

 Places to visit near Pompeii

-You cannot miss a visit to Vesuvius, the volcano that dominates the Pompeii area.
-A National Park has been established since 1995, with the aim of safeguarding this territory and at the same time enhancing the entire area, of great geological and naturalistic interest.
-There is the opportunity to hike up to the crater, to admire a splendid panoramic view that reaches the Sorrento peninsula.
+You cannot miss visiting Vesuvius, the volcano that dominates the Pompeii area.
+A National Park has been established since 1995 to safeguard this territory and, at the same time, enhance the entire area, which is of great geological and naturalistic interest.
+There is the opportunity to hike up to the crater to admire a splendid panoramic view that reaches the Sorrento peninsula.

 How to reach Pompeii?